roemvaar/cs_notes/c-book/c.md

 - Internal to a function
 - External but known only within a single source file
 - Visible to the entire program.

+C has the basic philosophy that programmers know what they are doing; it only requires that they state their intentions explicitly.